tielyrr/Fujita-Lab--Project/README2.md

 Looking ahead, I proposed optimizing database performance, and refining error-handling mechanisms to enhance analysis accuracy.

 ---
+## Reflections
+Through this project, I gained invaluable experience in large-scale data management, analytical modeling, and cross-disciplinary collaboration.
+It reinforced my passion for using data to uncover patterns and drive impactful conclusions—skills I am eager to bring to future roles.

+---

+Feel free to contact me at tyler.dixon.b@gmail.com for any questions or collaboration opportunities.

+---
 #  About
 ## Requirements and Assumptions for the script to run
 - This version was written for MacOS High Sierra